Science Learning Hub logo

 Use Ministry for the Environment and Stats NZ datasets, which were used to inform Environment Aotearoa 2022, to explore regional weather data and analyse climate data.
 The activities follow an inquiry-based approach.

 The Science Learning Hub team has curated a collection of resources to support Matariki and Environment Aotearoa 2022.
 This collection provides additional context and pedagogical insights.
-Log in to make this collection part of your private collection, just click on the copy icon.
-You can then add additional content and notes and make other changes.
+Sign in to make this collection part of your private collection, just click on the copy icon.
+You can then add additional content and notes, make other changes and share and collaborate with others.

 Useful links